overlordLoki/chaps-challenge/src/custom/tiles/readme.md

     <custom class="Enemy" source="level2.jar" />
 </cell>
 ```
-Now, when you run the game, it will load the custom tiles from the .jar file.
+Now, when you run the game, it will load the custom tiles from the .jar file, and work even if the custom folder is deleted.